 MT PASA assesses power system security and reliability under a minimum of 10% Probability of Exceedance (POE) and 50% POE demand conditions based on generator availabilities submitted by market participants, with due consideration to planned transmission and relevant distribution outages and limits1.
-The reliability standard is a measure of the effectiveness, or sufficiency, of installed capacity to meet demand.
-It is and is defined in clause 3.9.3C of the Rules as the maximum expected unserved energy (USE) in a region of 0.002% of the total energy demanded in that region for a given financial year.
-USE is measured in gigawatt hours (GWh).
+The reliability standard is a measure of the effectiveness, or sufficiency, of installed capacity to meet demand and is defined in clause 3.9.3C of the Rules.